As I write this post, I’m enjoying a bowl of this curry for lunch, and I can’t even tell you how delicious it is.

 - Serve over rice or coconut quinoa, or steamed broccoli (broccoli being my favorite).
 This dish gets elevated with the addition of more lemon juice and Thai or regular basil.

-*Ensure your curry paste is vegan friendly (and does not contain fish ingredients).
+*If vegan, ensure your curry paste is vegan-friendly (and does not contain fish ingredients).
 I love this brand.

-*Find my favorite method for cooking brown rice at Saveur!
+*Find my favorite method for cooking brown rice here (method 1)!

 *Questions about substitutions, equipment, or troubleshooting?
 Check out our Recipe FAQ page.